JenertsA/VCNL4200-Proximity-Sensor-Library/README.md

     VCNL4200 sens;

 VCNL4200 have single I2C address `0x51` that is used by default of the library, no need to specify it.
-If you use extra hardware to change I2C address, you can creat uobject like this:
+If you use extra hardware to change I2C address, you can creat object like this ad specify new address e.g. 0x66:

     VCNL4200 sens(0x66);